-The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated May 9, 2001, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, that the related trust is exempt from taxation.
+The Plan has received a determination letter from the Internal Revenue Service (the "IRS) dated May 9, 2001, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, that the related trust is exempt from taxation.
 Subsequent to this determination by the IRS, the Plan was amended and restated.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The Plan Administrator has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.
+The Plan Administrator believes that the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan, as amended and restated, is qualified and the related trust is tax-exempt.